atoms-ufrj/playmol/doc/commands.md

 The provided coordinates are meant to define a list of actual structures for the molecules previously assembled using the commands [atom] and [bond].
 Multiple molecules can be specified either using separate _xyz_ commands or using a unique _xyz_ command involving all coordinates together.
 The coordinates of all atoms of a given molecule must be provided in sequence, but not in any specific order.
 It is possible to specify many copies of the same molecule, but a given atom cannot reappear until all other atoms of the same molecule have been defined.

-The list of molecular structures created via _xyz_ will be employed to define a simulation box if the command [write] is involked later on.
+The list of molecular structures created via _xyz_ will be employed to define a simulation box if the command [write] is invoked later on.
 The origin of the cartesian space will be located in the center of the simulation box.

 **Examples**: